This is part 2 of a three-part post I will refer to as A Taste of Spain.

 3 tablespoons fresh flat-leaf parsley, chopped

 Heat 2 tablespoons of the paprika-infused oil in a large skillet or wok over medium-high heat.
-When hot add the onion confit and stir.
-Add the blood sausage, and cook breaking up the sausage until crumbled.
+When hot add the blood sausage and cook, breaking up the sausage until crumbled.
+Add the onions.
 Add the raisins and pine nuts.
 Stir to incorporate.
 Add the cooked chickpeas and parsley.
 Stir until the chickpeas are well incorporated and hot.
-Serve with a drizzle of paprika infused olive oil and sprinkle of coarse sea salt.
+Serve with a drizzle of paprika infused olive oil and a sprinkling of coarse sea salt.

 Onion Confit